TDevUIT/Kapi/README.md

 2. **Push Notifications**:
    - Get reminders for reviews directly via Zalo or phone notifications, similar to Duolingo’s system.

+3. **AI-Powered Learning Recommendations**:
+   - Leverage AI to provide personalized learning paths based on user progress, suggesting specific flashcards, lessons, or grammar points that need more attention.

-3. **Admin Dashboard**:
+4. **Admin Dashboard**:
    - A powerful admin panel for content management, course creation, and tracking user progress.
 ---

 ### Apps and Packages